BOND Multi

 Multifamily Residential Projects Throughout America

-You know exactly who’s going to be here and you will have a number of guaranteed, pre-scheduled 1-to-1 meetings with the multifamily project leaders of your choice.
-And this is just the start.
+You know who’s going to be here before you arrive and you will have a guaranteed number of 1-on-1 meetings with the architects and developers of your choice.

-You are all together for 3 days and 3 nights at a luxury resort, so there’s time and space to meet everybody and it’s this abundance of natural networking that opens up a whole world of possibilities.
-Because there’s a real community feel here and everyone’s more relaxed and open and any number of conversations can light up the multifamily project trail right in front of you – you’ll see!
+You are all together for three days and nights at a luxury resort, away from the office, so you can get to know each other properly and this is the game changer.
+Because there’s a real community feel here where everyone’s more relaxed, open and helpful so any conversation can light up the multifamily residential project trail right in front of you.

 Program